-2.1 Identification of Bad Smells Detection Strategies
+2.2 Identification of Bad Smells Detection Strategies

-According to Marinescu [13], detection strategy is a quantifiable expression of a rule that evaluates if fragments of a source code have properties of a given bad smell.
+According to Marinescu [15], detection strategy is a formal rule that charatecterizes a specific bad smell.
 In addition to detection strategies, software metric thresholds can be used to determinate the relationship of a metric with a bad smell and, thus, identify anomalous entities.
 In this study, we consider the God Class and Long Method bad smells.
-Lanza and Marinescu [12] describe God Class as a class that executes too much work and delegate minor details to other classes.
-Fowler and Beck [8] describe the Long Method bad smell as a method that performs too much work, having many lines, temporary variables and parameters.
-We choose these bad smells because they are especially problematic to the software maintenance and they are related to a large amount of information that may turn the software comprehension hard and increase coupling among the methods and among the classes of the system.
+God Class is a class that executes too much work and delegate minor details to other classes [13].
+Long Method is a method that performs too much work, having many lines, temporary variables and parameters [9].
+We choose these bad smells because they are especially problematic to the software maintenance.
+Besides, they are related to a large amount of information that may turn the software comprehension hard and increase coupling among the methods and among the classes of the system.

-The detection strategies used in this study were proposed by Filó et al. [7].
+The detection strategies used in this study were proposed by Filó et al. [8].
 We choose these strategies because they are composed of well known software metrics.
-Besides that, they were previously evaluated by Filó [5], and no false negative was returned.
+Besides that, they were previously evaluated by Filó [6], and no false negative was returned.
 False positive may be returned, but with a low probability of occurrence.
 These results suggest that these detection strategies are effective in bad smells detection.
-The thresholds defined by Filó et al. [7] for a software metric is classified in three ranges: Good, Regular, and Bad.
-The experiments done by the authors indicate that the Good range is related to low occurrences of bad smells.
-Therefore, the detection strategies rely on the Regular and Bad ranges of the metric values.
-Following, we describe the detection strategies of Filó et al. [7] for God Class and Long Method.
+The thresholds defined by Filó et al. [8] for a software metric is classified in three ranges: Good, Regular, and Bad.
+The authors indicated that the Good range is related to low occurrences of bad smells.
+Therefore, the detection strategies rely on the Regular and Bad ranges.
+Following, we describe the detection strategies of Filó et al. [8] for God Class and Long Method.

-The detection strategy of bad smell God Class, Figure 1, uses the metrics Weighted Methods per Class (WMC), Number of Methods (NOM), Number of Attributes (NOF), and Lack of Cohesion of Methods (LCOM).
+The God Class detection strategy, Figure 1, uses the metrics: Weighted Methods per Class (WMC), Number of Methods (NOM), Number of Attributes (NOF), and Lack of Cohesion of Methods (LCOM).

-The detection strategies for the Long Method bad smell, Figure 2, uses the metrics Method Lines of Code (MLOC), Nested Block Depth (NBD) and McCabe Cyclomatic Complexity (VG).
+Figure 2 shows the detection strategy used for Long Method bad smell.
+It uses the following metrics: Method Lines of Code (MLOC), Nested Block Depth (NBD) and McCabe Cyclomatic Complexity (VG).

-Figure 1: Detection strategy for God Class extracted from [7].
+Figure 1: Detection strategy for God Class extracted from [8].

-2.2 Data Set
+2.3 Data Set

-The software sample used in this study are from Qualitas.class Corpus [16], a data set which comprises software metrics of 112 open source software systems developed in
+The software sample used in this study are from Qualitas.class Corpus [21], a data set which comprises software metrics of 112 open source software systems developed in Java.

-Figure 2: Detection strategy for Long Method extracted from [7].

-Java.
 Qualitas.class Corpus provides 23 software metrics and the bytecodes of the software systems.

+Figure 2: Detection strategy for Long Method extracted from [8].

-This data set was chosen because it has a large collection of open source projects developed in Java that are widely used in empirical studies of software artifacts.
+This data set was chosen because it has a large collection of open source software developed in Java that are widely used in empirical studies of software artifacts.

 As this study involves manual inspection, we considered a sample of five software systems: Hibernate 4.2.0, JHotDraw 7.5.1, Kolmafia 17.3, Webmail 0.7.10 and Weka 3.6.9.
 All of them, except Kolmafia, are from Qualitas Corpus.
-The main criteria for the selection of these project was based in two points, they use design patterns from GOF catalog and they present the bad smells considered in this work.
-It was decided to include Kolmafia 17.3 in this sample because previous studies to point out values of metrics considered problematic in this software system [4], however, without any correlation of these values with bad smell or design patterns.
+The main criteria for the selection of these systems was based in two points: (i) they use design patterns from GOF catalog; and (ii) they present the bad smells considered in this study.
+We decided to include Kolmafia 17.3 in this study because previous studies to point out metrics values considered problematic in this software [5], however, without any correlation of these values with bad smell or design patterns.

-2.3 Data Collection
+2.4 Data Collection